-Haworth is in his sixth year as head coach of the men’s tennis program and sixth year as Director of Tennis at Eastern Washington University.
+Haworth is in his seventh year as head coach of the men’s tennis program and sixth year as Director of Tennis at Eastern Washington University.

 The men's tennis team has advanced to the Big Sky Tournament in three of Haworth's first five years at the helm.
 Under his direction, the team has earned a 26-14 record in Big Sky play, and 65-52 overall record in dual matches.
 Haworth has had at least one player named to the All-Big Sky First Team in each of his five seasons, and has had a total of 13 All-Big Sky Conference selections.
 His athletes have also been honored 23 times on the Big Sky All-Academic list since 2008.

 Most recently, Haworth coached Robert Dula to First Team All-Big Sky honors in 2013-14, the second straight year EWU landed a player on the first team.

 In the 2012 season, Haworth led the team to a third-place finish in the Big Sky, as EWU advanced to the four-team postseason tournament for the first time since 2009.
 Five different players on the team reached the 10-win mark during the year, while all six of his top players finished with a .500 or better record in Big Sky dual matches.
 During the year, the Eagles celebrated big wins over in-state rivals Seattle and Gonzaga, as well as taking down Big Sky foes Weber State, Northern Arizona and Montana State.